-The Climate Change Act 2017 establishes the state’s target of net zero emissions by 2050.
-To report on progress in achieving this target, it also requires the preparation of annual greenhouse gas emissions reports for Victoria.
+The Climate Change Act 2017 establishes a target of net zero emissions by 2050.

-Victorian emissions reports must include an overview of the state’s greenhouse gas emissions, and the extent to which these emissions have changed compared with 2005 levels (the reference year for emissions reduction targets).
+The Act also requires the preparation of annual greenhouse gas emissions reports for Victoria.
+In accordance with the Act, emissions reports include an overview of the state’s greenhouse gas emissions, and the extent to which these emissions have changed compared with 2005 levels (the reference year for interim emissions reduction targets under the Act).

-- Victoria’s emissions fell by 13.8 Mt CO2-e (10.8%) between 2005 and 2016
+II.
+Victoria’s total net emissions fell by 12.6 Mt CO2-e (10.3%) between 2005 and 2017

 The report is structured as follows: